- Parks and Recreation Home

 Lake Oswego is pleased to be part of The Intertwine; an ever-growing network of integrated parks, trails and natural areas that will one day soon be the world's greatest system of its kind.
 Click on Intertwine Website in the Web Links section below to find out more information.

-This brochure is available from the Parks & Recreation office at LOPR-Palisades, 1500 Greentree Ave. at the corner of Greentree St. and Greentree Ave. and at City Hall, 380 A Avenue 1st Floor Lake Oswego, OR 97034.
+This brochure is available from the Parks & Recreation office headquarters at the Lake Oswego Public Golf Course, 17525 SW Stafford Rd. and at City Hall, 380 A Avenue 1st Floor Lake Oswego, OR 97034.
 Trail and Parks maps are free.

 Bicycle and pedestrian counts are now available!